I've been the Ward 4 representative on South Euclid City Council since 2006, and in that time we've gotten a lot done to revitalize our little city.

 Ward 4 has been at the center of a lot of the city's revitalization.
 Rebuilding the blighted old Cedar Center North took years, and though it may not have turned out exactly as we had initially planned, the Center is a veritable hive of activity around a variety of establishments.

-The new Oakwood Commons is a showcase for green infrastructure, with a restored stream, native plants and bioswales and permeable paving to manage stormwater, and the new nature preserve features a wetland, native wildflowers, and a trail through a 20-acre oasis of peace.
+The new Oakwood Commons is a showcase for green infrastructure, with a restored stream, native plants and bioswales and permeable paving to manage stormwater, and the new Oakwood Green nature preserve with access on East Antisdale features a wetland, native wildflowers, and a trail through a 20-acre oasis of peace.
+You should visit.

 Wonder what happened to the trees that got cut to make room for the new library?
 Some of them have become benches at the nature preserve!
 Thanks to the donation of some of the nicest logs by the library, their contractors, and Dash, the tree service, there are more than a dozen new places to sit, rest a bit, and enjoy the view.